#118 Casablanca in St. Augustine

 There was a lively crowd drinking on the sidewalk patio and veranda when we arrived.
 It wasn't too obvious that this was a hotel.

-Don and I made our way past a few servers carrying martinis and then found the front door.
-Once inside, a staircase greeted us, which made it feel like we'd just intruded into someone's home.
+Don and I made our way past a few servers, carrying martinis and then found the front door.
+Once inside, a staircase greeted us.
+It felt like we'd just intruded into someone's home.
 We cut to the left and found ourselves in a living room... sort of.